-The Random Coefficient Logit Model The RCL model has been the state-ofthe-art model in the literature since the seminal paper by Berry et al. (1995).
+The Random Coefficient Logit Model The RCL model has been the state-of-the-art model in the literature since the seminal paper by Berry et al. (1995).
 The RCL model extends the logit model by incorporating unobserved preference heterogeneity through the specification of random coefficients on product characteristics, including prices.
 Most papers that estimate the RCL model with market-level data assume independent normal random coefficients and use the estimation algorithm proposed by Berry et al. (1995), known as the BLP method.
 The RCL model accommodates rich substitution patterns determined by how close products are in the space of product characteristics that receive a random coefficient.
-However, the BLP method is computationally demanding as it involves a non-linear, non-convex optimization problem and the simulation and numerical inversion of the market share function.
+However, the BLP method is computationally demanding as it involves a non-linear, non-convex optimization problem and the simulation and numerical inversion of the market share function (Conlon and Gortmaker, 2020).

-Furthermore, when the RCL model has random coefficients on dummies for groups, it produces substitution determined by the random coefficients distribution and by the group memberships.
+Furthermore, when the RCL model has random coefficients on dummies for groups, it produces substitution determined by the random coefficients distribution and the grouping structure.
 Similarly, the IPDL model delivers substitution determined by the grouping structure and the corresponding grouping parameters.

-As shown by Cardell (1997) and further studied by Galichon (2021), the (twolevel) nested logit model is an RCL model for which the dummy variables that form the grouping structure receive a random coefficient with a specific distribution.
+As shown by Cardell (1997) and further studied by Galichon (2021), the (two-level) nested logit model is an RCL model for which the dummy variables that form the grouping structure receive a random coefficient with a specific distribution.
 This observation motivates the open question of whether an IPDL model is equivalent to some RCL model.
 We can immediately rule out IPDL models exhibiting complementarity in demand since products can only be substitutes in demand in the RCL model.

-Furthermore, the RCL model, with negative coefficients on prices, satisfies the condition that the higher order partial derivatives of the market share function $\sigma_i$ $(i \in \mathcal{J})$ with respect to any set of distinct prices other than $p_i$ are non-negative (see Theorem 3.1 Anderson et al., 1992, page 67).
+Furthermore, the RCL model, with negative coefficients on prices, satisfies the condition that the higher-order partial derivatives of the market share function σ_i $(i \in \mathcal{J})$ with respect to any set of distinct prices other than p_i are non-negative (McFadden, 1981).
 This condition rules out complementarity in demand.
 By contrast, the IPDL model does not necessarily satisfy this condition, even when there is no complementarity in demand.
 This means that the IPDL model allows behavior that cannot be accommodated by any RCL model, even when all products are substitutes in demand.
 See Appendix B.4 for details.

-Figure 2: Relationship between Grouping Parameters in the IPDL model and Random Coefficients in the RCL model
+Figure 2: Relationship between Grouping Parameters in the IPDL Model and Random Coefficients in the RCL Model